openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 To start multi-gpu training, list the indexes of GPUs you want to train on or omit `gpus` parameter, so training will run on all available GPUs.

 4. ``(Optional)`` Additionally, we can tune training parameters such as batch size, learning rate, patience epochs or warm-up iterations.
-More about template-specific parameters is in quick start [#TODO link].
+Learn more about template-specific parameters using ``otx train params --help``.

-It can be done by manually updating parameters in the ``template.yaml`` file in your workplace or via command line.
+It can be done by manually updating parameters in the ``template.yaml`` file in your workplace or via the command line.

 For example, to decrease the batch size to 4, fix the number of epochs to 100 and disable early stopping, extend the command line above with the following line.